Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ##### !hint

-Refer to the pseudocode included above this question to guide your implementation.
+Refer to the pseudocode included earlier in the topic to guide your implementation.

 Still feeling stuck?
 Check this video walkthrough of the solution.